Microsoft SQL Server Transaction Log Settings

 - Click Applications.

-- In the displayed list, select the Microsoft SQL Server VM and click Edit.
+- In the displayed list, select the Microsoft SQL Sever and click Edit.

-- Select Truncate logs if you want Veeam Backup & Replication to trigger truncation of transaction logs only after the job completes successfully.
-In this case, the non-persistent runtime components or persistent components will wait for VM replication to complete and then trigger truncation of transaction logs.
+In this case, the non-persistent runtime components or persistent components will wait for replication to complete and then trigger truncation of transaction logs.
 If the replication job fails, the logs will remain untouched on the VM guest OS until the next start of the non-persistent runtime components or persistent components.

 - If you do not want Veeam Backup & Replication to truncate logs at all, select Do not truncate logs.

 This option is recommended if you are using another backup tool to perform VM guest-level backup or replication, and this tool maintains consistency of the database state.
 In such scenario, Veeam Backup & Replication will not trigger transaction log truncation.
 After you fail over to the necessary restore point of the VM replica, you will be able to apply transaction logs to get the database system to the necessary point in time between replication job sessions.